 The Morning Line – Grande Prairie Round 1

-Below are bullfighter Tanner Byrne’s bets for Round 1 of the PBR Peace Country Invitational, presented by Ritchie Bros.
+Below are bullfighter Tanner Byrne’s bets for Round 1 of the event from Grande Prairie.
 Let us know your thoughts and your picks for the Cup Series event by tagging @PBRCanada on Twitter.

-Tickets for the event are still available and can be purchased online at BonnettsEnergyCentre.com, and by phone at (780) 538-0387.
+The PBR Peace Country Invitational inside Bonnetts Energy Centre gets underway Saturday, Sept.
+30 at 7:00 p.m.
+MDT.
+Tickets for the event are still available and can be purchased at BonnettsEnergyCentre.com, or by phone at (780) 538-0387.